-NS&I is backed by the Treasury so 100% of your original investment is safe and you can get it back at any time.
+NS&I is backed by the Treasury, so 100% of your original investment is safe, and you can get it back at any time.
 However, you may not win enough in prize money to protect your savings from inflation.
-Other investments, such as NS&I index-linked savings certificates, offer a more certain, if fairly low return – and they're unlikely to make you a millionaire, of course.
+Other investments, such as NS&I index-linked savings certificates, offer a more certain, if fairly low, return – but they're unlikely to make you a millionaire, of course.

 So should I put my savings into premium bonds?

-Premium bonds offer the thrill of a flutter without the risk of losing your original stake, but they do not offer a guaranteed return.
-Over the years your money could be eroded by inflation if you don't win regularly, so it makes sense not to put all your money into them.
+Premium bonds offer the thrill of a flutter without the risk of losing your original stake, but they don't offer a guaranteed return.
+Over the years, your money could be eroded by inflation if you don't win regularly, so it makes sense not to put all your money into them.

 Prizes are tax-free but so is interest earned from other savings thanks to the personal savings allowance – this allows basic-rate taxpayers to earn £1,000 of interest a year tax-free, while higher-rate taxpayers can earn £500.